-At November 30, 2013, our working capital, defined as current assets less current liabilities, was \$3.6 million, which included \$1.48 million in cash and cash equivalents.
+At February 28, 2014, our working capital, defined as current assets less current liabilities, was \$8 million, which included \$289,600 in cash and cash equivalents.
 As of the date of the filing of this quarterly report on Form 10-Q, we have an effective shelf registration statement pursuant to which we may elect to sell up to another \$15 million of stock at any time and from time to time.
-During 2012 we sold the 1.5 million Pledged Shares for \$3.5 million or \$2.35 per share.
-Additionally, we have agreements to sell certain farms for a total of \$5.7 million.
-We believe that as of the date of the filing of this annual report on Form 10-Q and as of November 30, 2013, we have sufficient working capital to fund our operations for the next fiscal year.
+Additionally, we have agreements to sell certain farms for a total of \$4.6 million.
+We believe that as of the date of the filing of this annual report on Form 10-Q and as of February 28, 2014, we have sufficient working capital to fund our operations for the next fiscal year.

-Arkansas River Valley Water Assets
+Arkansas River Water Assets

 The FLCC water assessments are the charges assessed to the FLCC shareholders for the upkeep and maintenance of the Fort Lyon Canal.
 The water assessment payments are payable to the FLCC each calendar year.
-Our calendar year assessments for 2013 will be approximately \$290,000 and are being expensed ratably during the year.
-Our calendar year 2012 property taxes (paid in April 2013) were approximately \$142,000.
-Based on assessed valuations we anticipate the property taxes for calendar year 2013 will be approximately \$140,000 As a result we are accruing monthly property taxes of approximately \$11,700.
+Our calendar year assessments for 2013 were approximately \$290,000 and were expensed ratably during the year.
+For calendar year 2014, FLCC water assessments increased from \$15 to \$16 per share, which will increase our expenses by approximately \$22,900 to \$312,900, which will be expensed ratably during 2014.
+Our calendar year 2012 property taxes (paid in April 2013) for our Arkansas River farm properties were approximately \$142,000.
+Our calendar year 2013 property taxes were approximately \$150,500.
+Based on these taxes we are accruing monthly property taxes of approximately \$11,700 for calendar year 2014.